What are some best practices for handling different types of change orders to the jobs we have bid? Should they be done in HeavyBid? If so, how?

 In my experience, most Change Orders can be categorized into two primary types.
 The first is what I’ll refer to as Proposed Change Orders.
 These are changes where the owner or entity has asked me to put together a proposal for work that will be in addition to the contract.

 This could be due to a change in conditions of the project, or perhaps the owner has elected to expand the scope of the project beyond what was represented in the bid documents.
 Either way, the request is for a “proposal” of sorts prior to approving a change order.
-This is not terribly different from bidding the project in the first place, just with a more limited scope in most cases.
+This is not terribly different from bidding on the project in the first place, just with a more limited scope in most cases.
 The Change Order could be based on either a lump sum amount or unit prices.

 The second type of Change Order I often see is the Time and Material (T&M) Change Order.
-Frequently, even though the contract holder had already established that the extra work would be handled by tracking the cost of manpower, equipment and materials, prior to the start of work, they required an order of magnitude.
+Frequently, even though the contract holder had already established that the extra work would be handled by tracking the cost of manpower, equipment, and materials, prior to the start of work, they required an order of magnitude.
 This is often coupled with a “not to exceed” clause in the change order.

 A Solid Foundation, and Estimate Management